 Ultimately, the most important thing if you’re involved in a serious automobile accident is your safety and that of the other drivers.
 Documenting the accident, taking pictures, and getting your facts straight will be to your advantage in the end.

 It’s also to your advantage to make sure you’re getting the best rate on your auto insurance.
-Why not get a free auto insurance quote today?
+You can get a free auto insurance quote online now or you can call Freeway Insurance at (800) 777-5620 to speak with an experienced agent who can go over all of your options with you.